spiralstudio/mods/stayonline/README.md

 }
 ```

-Use `javassist` to modify the bytecode.
+Use `Javassist` to replace the method.

 ```java
 ClassPool classPool = ClassPool.getDefault();